Sales Return Journal Entry Definition

 The Journal Entries would be-

-Important Points about Sales Return Journal Entry
+Essential Points about Sales Return Journal Entry

-- By debiting the Sales account, the revenue of the firm is reduced and further, that shall impact the gross margin of the company as well.
+- By debiting the Sales account, the revenue of the firm is reduced, and further, that shall impact the gross margin of the company as well.

-- The cost of goods sold and inventory is adjusted for margin because sales return hasn’t earned any revenue for the firm and hence profit should also be reversed.
+- The cost of goods sold and inventory is adjusted for margin because sales return hasn’t earned any revenue for the firm, and hence profit should also be reversed.

-This has been a guide to Sales Return Journal Entry.
+This article has been a guide to Sales Return Journal Entry.
 Here we discuss the most common type of journal entries for sales return along with practical examples.
 You can learn more about finance from the following articles –